Gabriella439/dhall-manual/manuscript/YamlToDhall.md

 * `merge`
 * `request_reviews`

-... although we'll only consider keys that we actually use to keep this simple.
+To keep this example short, we'll narrow those keys down further to only the keys used within our configuration file:

+* `backport`
+* `delete_head_branch`
+* `label`
+* `merge`

-Moreover, each of the above keys is associated with a different type of value:
+Additionally, each of the above keys stores a different type of value:

 > ### `backport`
 >